 Restrooms and water fountain

 Restrooms and a water fountain are located on the main floor (stack level 3) across from the Reference Desk.
-Both restrooms are ADA compliant.
+There are additional restrooms and water fountains on the ground floor and the second floor of the Gerber Glass Law Center.
+All restrooms are ADA compliant.

 All books in the Law Library are treated to prevent their unauthorized removal.
-The security system triggers a lock on the gate at the exit preventing any person carrying a library book from exiting the library.
+The security system triggers an alarm that sounds if a person exits carrying a library book.
 This protects the library from theft and prevents inadvertent removal of materials that may only be used within the library.